 The iOS and Google App Stores offer developers their SDKs (Software Development Kit), interface elements, and development tools.
 This is your call if you want to enter the business with an application focusing on a specific audience.

-The popular frameworks used for native app development are:
+The popular programming languages used for native app development are:

 Swift | Objective C | Java | Kotlin